-- Legislation that would permit referendums for mass transit, which if approved, would allow mass transit debt to be outside of the property tax caps. - Legislation that provides additional, long-term, stable and sustainable revenue for the Motor Vehicle Highway Fund (MVH) and the Local Road and Street Fund (LRS) to be permanently dedicated for distributions to local governments for local roads and streets. - Eliminating any diversions to the highway funding formula including diversions of MVH and the LRS revenues to other state agencies or purposes. - Receiving reimbursement from the counties and the state to municipalities for services rendered to these other entities, such as services which municipal public safety units provide to state parks or state highway systems. - Upgrading Indiana's highway network to improve economic development opportunities and safety, reduce congestion and improve air quality. - Adequate gasoline and fuel taxes dedicated to municipal government for street projects and environmental issues related to transportation. - Inclusion of municipalities in the planning process of the Indiana Department of Transportation (INDOT) and streamlining the planning and implementation process. - New funding for mass transportation. - Local authority to use MVH and LRS revenues for interchangeable purposes. - Requiring all users of roads and streets to bear the cost of road maintenance.
-This means alternative fuel vehicles should be charged a road/street impact fee similar to what other vehicle users pay through the gas tax. - The requirement that the INDOT procure clear title on easements before roads can be relinquished to municipalities.
+- Legislation that would permit referendums for mass transit, which if approved, would allow mass transit debt to be outside of the property tax caps. - Legislation that provides additional, long-term, stable and sustainable revenue for the Motor Vehicle Highway Fund (MVH) and the Local Road and Street Fund (LRS) to be permanently dedicated for distributions to local governments for local roads and streets. - Eliminating any diversions to the highway funding formula including diversions of MVH and the LRS revenues to other state agencies or purposes. - Receiving reimbursement from the counties and the state to municipalities for services rendered to these other entities, such as services which municipal public safety units provide to state parks or state highway systems. - Upgrading Indiana's highway network to improve economic development opportunities and safety, reduce congestion and improve air quality. - Adequate gasoline and fuel taxes dedicated to municipal government for street projects and environmental issues related to transportation. - Inclusion of municipalities in the planning process of the Indiana Department of Transportation (INDOT) and streamlining the planning and implementation process. - New funding for mass transportation. - Local authority to use MVH and LRS revenues for interchangeable purposes, as well as full flexibility to use revenues as needed for roads and streets. - Requiring all users of roads and streets to bear the cost of road maintenance. - The requirement that the INDOT procure clear title on easements before roads can be relinquished to municipalities.